QTCAT/qtcat/README.md

 ## Description:
-QTCAT tests all SNPs jointly in ther association to the phenotype and at the same time considers correlation between them.
+All SNPs are jointly associated to the phenotype and at the same time correlation among them is considered.
 Thus, correction for population structure becomes unnecessary, which in many cases results in a power advantages compared to other methods.

 **Klasen, J. R. et al. (2016)**. *A multi-marker association method for genome-wide association studies without the need for population structure correction*.
 Nature